-All students must arrive on Sunday, August 16 between 2:00 p.m. and 5:00 p.m.
+All students must arrive on Sunday, August 13 between 2:00 p.m. and 5:00 p.m.
 Dinner will be served at 5:45 p.m. with orientation to the session at 6:45 p.m. that same evening.
-Upon arrival at the station, students should check-in with University staff.
-Students will be housed on a first come, first served basis.
+Upon arrival at the station, students should check in with University staff.
+Students will be housed on a first-come, first-served basis.
 If you want a particular room arrangement, plan to arrive early.
 Parking is available in the large visitor parking area behind the administration building.

 Students are expected to eat their meals in the dining hall.
 The lodging and meals fee covers all meals served.
 Meals are served Monday through Saturday 7:00 a.m., 12:15 p.m., 5:45 p.m.
-No meals are provided on Sundays except for dinner on the day of arrival (10:00 a.m. and 5:00 p.m.).
+Dinner is provided on the Sunday of arrival (5:45 p.m.) and brunch and dinner are provided on the other two Sundays (9:30 a.m. and 5:45 p.m.).
 You are encouraged to bring a reusable travel mug for coffee and beverages to-go.